PraveenKumarRana/Olcademy-Interview-Problem/readme.md

 * This only contain Frontend Part of the Webpage.

+* Download/ Clone the file and then open index.html
 * Show more button will load the posts once the database is connected.
         - This will seperate the posts for different section such as Electronics, Kitchen ets on the basis of ID which will be stored in the database and can be loaded to the display Page during page rendering in the web browser.
         - Also Search / Ast New will also subimitting there contents to the database and they will have there own ID will will be helping in displaying the posts